yzyhk904/USB_SampleRate_Changer/README.md

     - "scheduler" specifys an I/O scheduler for I/O block devices (typically "deadline", "cfq" or "noop", but you may specify "*" for automatical best selection), and has optional four modes "light" (for warmer tone), "m-light" (for slightly warmer tone), "medium" (default) and "boost" (for clearer tone).
     - please remember that "--wifi" option is persistent even after reboot, but other options are not.

   - For most "hifi" example,  `sh /sdcard/USB_SampleRate_Changer/extras/jitter-reducer.sh --all --effect --status` enables all jitter reducers including effects framework one and outputs the jitter related statuses.
-For Bluetooth earphones, you may need to add `--io "*" light` or `--io "*" m-light` option.
+For Bluetooth earphones, you may need to add `--io "*" boost` or `--io "*" m-light` option.
 For DLNA transmitting, you may need to add `--io "*" boost` option.
 (If you use "AirMusic" to transmit audio data, I recommend to set around 4199 msec additional delay to reduce jitter distortion on the AirMusic panel to display target device(s).)

 * Tips 3: Please disable "Adaptive battery" of adaptive preferences in the battery section and battery optimizations for following app's manually through the settings UI of Android OS (to lower less than 10Hz jitter making reverb like distortion). music (streaming) player apps, their licensing apps (if exist), equalizer apps (if exist), "bluetooth" (system app), "Android Services Library" (system app), "Android Shared Library" (system app), "Android System" (system app), "System UI" (system app), "Active Edge Service" (system app; if exists), "Android Device Security Module" (system app; if exists), "crDroid System" (system app; if exists), "LineageOS System" (system app; if exists), launcher app, "Google Play Store" (system app), "Google Play Developer Services" (system app), "Styles & wallpaper" or the like (system app), {Lineage, crDroid, Arrow, etc.} themes app (system app; if exists), Navigation Bar app (system app; if exists), "AOSP panel" (system app; if exists), "OmniJaws" (system app; if exists), "OmniStyle" (system app; if exists), "Magisk", "PhhTrebleApp"(system app; if exists), keyboard app, kernel adiutors (if exist), etc. And also Disable "Digital Wellbeing" (system app; if it exists) itself or its battery optimizations (this is very harmfull for audio like camera servers).